mui/pigment-css/README.md

 The value provided to `sx` prop can be one of the following:

-- a plain style object (recommended)
+- a plain style object (recommended for best performance)
 - a callback function that receives the [theme object](#theming) then return a plain style object:

   ```js